diversifix/diversifix/doc/system-overview.md

 ## System Overview

-The INCLUSIFY App system has a classic server-client architecture.
+The DIVERSIFIX App system has a classic server-client architecture.

 The client is a React single-page application (SPA) frontend that can be used either standalone in a web browser or as a an add-in for Microsoft Word.